Financial-Times/cmdb.js/README.md

 # cmdb.js
-A javascript library for interacting with the CMDB
+A javascript library for interacting with the CMDB v3 (cmdb v2 is now retired)

 ## Warnings
 * Currently only written for usage server-side (using node.js)
 * Examples (and possibly implementation) biased toward express apps.
+* CMDB v3 is only directly compatible with v3.0.1 and above of this library

 Pull requests welcomed.

 ## Usage
-If you are accessing CMDBv3 then ensure you define an environment variable named "CMDBV3" as "True" as this ensures the urls are passed to AWS correctly.

 ### Inital Setup
 Pass in your apikey to the library to authenticate requests: